-A fully-funded PhD project is available investigating relations between land use and soil erosion using innovative low-cost, open-source and Internet of Things technologies.
-The project will investigate the dynamics of soil erosion on hillslopes and suspended sediment sources in peri-urban areas: what are the spatio-temporal dynamics of soil erosion in relation to land use; where is sediment supply coming from in the urban context; and how much is generated?
+The project investigates relations between land use and soil erosion using innovative low-cost, open-source and Internet of Things technologies, particularly the dynamics of soil erosion on hillslopes and suspended sediment sources in peri-urban areas: what are the spatio-temporal dynamics of soil erosion in relation to land use; where is sediment supply coming from in the urban context; and how much is generated?
 Based on a comparative analysis of river catchments involved in long-term research observatories in Australia (Melbourne) and France (Lyon), this project will develop and implement low-cost sensor networks (e.g. water level, turbidity, and colour) in headwater streams to quantify dynamic sediment yields and fraction derived from each source.

-This project offers a unique and original opportunity to work within an international collaboration on a global problem.
-The PhD will be jointly enrolled and jointly awarded by University of Melbourne and University of Lyon, and hosted primarily at the University of Melbourne, within the Waterway Ecosystem Research Group (WERG – www.thewerg.org) – a world leading research group.
-The project will fit together with another PhD project to begin later and to be based primarily in France, investigating the problem of sediment transfer in peri-urban streams and its interaction with riverbed morphology.
-The student will be supported to travel to Lyon to develop the collaboration and to allow for comparative data collection in both countries.
+The project represents an international collaboration on a global problem between the University of Melbourne, the University of Lyon, and the Waterway Ecosystem Research Group (WERG – www.thewerg.org) – a world leading research group.
+The project will collaborate with another PhD project based primarily in France, investigating the problem of sediment transfer in peri-urban streams and its interaction with riverbed morphology.